 Case Study 5 concentrated on four boys’ Homes in particular; Gill Memorial Home in Goulburn (‘Gill’), Bexley Boys’ Home (‘Bexley’), Indooroopilly Boys’ Home (Alkira), and Riverview Boys’ Home (Endeavour).

-Major Victor Bennett started his career at Gill Memorial Home in 1948, and was at some time appointed to each of the four homes.
-He was quick to physically punish the boys, and did so in an excessive and sadistic way.
-More than one survivor recalled how Bennett would organise fights between the boys.
+Major Victor Bennett started his career at Gill in 1948, and was at some time appointed to each of the four homes above.
+He was quick to physically punish the boys and became known to do so in an excessive and sadistic way.
+More than one survivor recalled how Victor Bennett would organise fights between the boys and make them fight each other.
 He was also known for forced oral sex and sodomy of the boys.